shakes76/PatternAnalysis-2023/recognition/46429515_OASIS_brain_SD/README.md

 * Improve accuracy of the model by applying different transformations to the initial images
 * Changing the number of epochs and change learning rates
 * Higher discrete timestep interval for noising/denoising process
+* Dataset adapatable to all sorts of MRI images (assuming the dataset is in the same format)

 Areas of significance that needs to be improved upon:
 * Obtaining desired images (brains) from results of generating images